 If we look at what science says we see that Orlistat is modestly effective in stimulating weight loss.
 Compared to placebo, patients treated with Orlistat lost 2.7 kg extra weight (source).

-Orlistat is advertised as a slimming pill, but is in reality a lipase inhibitor.
+Orlistat is advertised as a weight loss pill, but is in reality a lipase inhibitor.
 So there is no extra burning of fat or increasing the metabolism.

 Interesting to know is that research has shown that a low-carb diet works just as effectively as a low-fat diet combined with Orlistat weight loss pills (source).